Kaneknah/ch20_baxley_portfolio_2/README.md

 ## Installation

-The user will simply need to run <b> npm i</b> to instal the models for the package.json and then run <b>npm start<b> to view the project on the local server.
+The user will simply need to run <b> npm i</b> to instal the models for the package.json and then run <b>npm start</b> to view the project on the local server.

 ## Usage